Zequez/logseq-vault/pages/Storyworlds.md

 - ## Responsible Stories Are Not Good
 	- They just produce [[High Drama]] and [[Extraordinary Human Relationships]].
 -
-- Replacing victim with responsible stories is a process taht happens gradually as we -
+- Replacing victim with responsible stories is a process that happens gradually as we gain awareness of how painfully ridiculous are the
+-
 -
 -